 State Park and Recreation Commission Carmel Area Parks Tour and Workshop - March 24, 2017

-The California State Park and Recreation Commission will hold a Carmel area parks tour and public workshop on Friday, March 24, 2017.
-The tour, from 9 am to noon, will visit state and regional parks to look at their proximity, use, and ways to maximize their usefulness to the public.
-The workshop, from 1 pm to 4 pm, will continue the conversation on planning issues for Carmel area state parks, regional perspectives, creative solutions, and partnerships.
-The workshop will be held at the Wedgewood Wedding and Banquet Center, 4860 Carmel Valley Road, Carmel, CA 93923.
+The California State Park and Recreation Commission held a Carmel area parks tour and public workshop on Friday, March 24, 2017.
+The tour, from 9 am to noon, visited state and regional parks to look at their proximity, use, and ways to maximize their usefulness to the public.
+The workshop, from 1 pm to 4 pm, continued the conversation on planning issues for Carmel area state parks, regional perspectives, creative solutions, and partnerships.
+The workshop was held at the Wedgewood Wedding and Banquet Center, 4860 Carmel Valley Road, Carmel, CA 93923.
 Please see the Public Notice and Agenda for further details.

 Public Open House for Preferred Alternative - June 2016